S3-working-group/s3-practical-guide/S3-practical-guide.md

 Those delegating a domain (the _delegators_) still retain overall accountability for that domain, and often define:

 -   **key responsibilities** (any essential work and decision making being delegated)
--   **constraints to the autonomy and influence** for those the domain is delegated to (the _delegatees_), usually related to the organization itself (e.g. budget, resources, level of delegation, reporting)
+-   **constraints to the autonomy and influence** of those the domain is delegated to (the _delegatees_), usually related to the organization itself (e.g. budget, resources, level of delegation, reporting)

 ---